rgestudillo/a2z-couples-app/docs.md

-# A2Z - Couples Dating Ideas App
+# A2Z - The Ultimate A to Z Ideas App

 ## Overview
-A2Z is a React Native mobile application that provides couples with dating ideas organized alphabetically from A to Z. The app aims to inspire couples with creative date ideas and activities to keep their relationship fresh and exciting.
-It also includes business recommendations related to date ideas to help couples find the perfect places to bring their date ideas to life.
+A2Z is a React Native mobile application that provides users with ideas organized alphabetically from A to Z across multiple categories.
+The app aims to be a comprehensive platform where users can discover and record everything from date ideas to gift suggestions.
+Each category follows the A-Z format to create an engaging and structured browsing experience, with affiliate links to products and businesses where applicable.

 ## Core Features

-### MVP (Minimum Viable Product)
+### Current Features
-- **Alphabetical Browsing**: Browse date ideas organized by the letters A-Z
+- **Alphabetical Browsing**: Browse ideas organized by the letters A-Z
-- **Letter Categories**: Tap on any letter to see all date ideas starting with that letter
+- **Letter Categories**: Tap on any letter to see all ideas starting with that letter
+- **Multiple Idea Types**: Currently supports Date Ideas and Gift Ideas, with more categories planned
-- **Idea Details**: Each dating idea includes a title, description, estimated cost, duration, and category
+- **Idea Details**: Each idea includes a title, description, estimated cost, and category
 - **Business Recommendations**: View businesses related to each date idea
-- **Business Details**: See detailed information about businesses including ratings, contact info, and hours
+- **Product Recommendations**: View products related to gift ideas with affiliate links
-- **Favorites**: Users can save their favorite date ideas
+- **Favorites**: Users can save their favorite ideas across categories
-- **Simple UI/UX**: Clean, intuitive interface designed for couples
+- **Simple UI/UX**: Clean, intuitive interface designed for easy navigation
 - **Cross-platform**: Works on both iOS and Android devices

+### Categories
+1. **Date Ideas**: Creative date suggestions for couples with business recommendations
+2. **Gift Ideas**: Gift suggestions with affiliate links to purchase options

 ### Future Enhancements
+- **More A-Z Categories**: Expand to include A-Z meal ideas, activity ideas, etc.
-- **User Accounts**: Allow couples to create shared accounts
+- **User Accounts**: Allow users to create accounts to save preferences
-- **Date Planner**: Calendar integration for planning dates
+- **Planning Tools**: Calendar integration for planning dates and gift purchases
-- **Completed Dates**: Track completed date ideas
+- **Completed Items**: Track completed date ideas and purchased gifts
-- **Custom Ideas**: Allow users to add their own date ideas
+- **Custom Ideas**: Allow users to add their own ideas to any category
-- **Notifications**: Reminders for planned dates
+- **Notifications**: Reminders for planned dates or important gift-giving occasions
 - **Location-based Suggestions**: Filter ideas based on location or weather
-- **Challenges**: Complete A-Z date challenges with rewards/achievements
+- **Challenges**: Complete A-Z challenges with rewards/achievements
-- **Business Reviews**: Allow users to rate and review businesses
+- **Reviews**: Allow users to rate and review businesses and products
-- **Save Favorite Businesses**: Let users bookmark businesses they want to visit
+- **Save Favorites**: Let users bookmark businesses and products they want to revisit

 ## App Architecture

 ### Navigation Flow
-1. **Home Screen**: Displays A-Z alphabet grid and featured ideas
+1. **Home Screen**: Displays category selection and A-Z alphabet grid
+2. **Category Screen**: Shows selected category (Date Ideas, Gift Ideas, etc.)
-2. **Letter Screen**: Shows all date ideas for the selected letter
+3. **Letter Screen**: Shows all ideas for the selected letter within a category
-3. **Detail Screen**: Displays full details of the selected date idea with related businesses
+4. **Detail Screen**: Displays full details of the selected idea with related businesses/products
-4. **Business Screen**: Shows all businesses with search functionality
+5. **Business/Product Screen**: Shows all businesses/products with search functionality
-5. **Business Detail Screen**: Displays detailed information about a specific business
+6. **Business/Product Detail Screen**: Displays detailed information
-6. **Favorites Screen**: Shows saved favorite date ideas
+7. **Favorites Screen**: Shows saved favorite ideas across categories

 ### Project Structure
 ```
 /app                # Expo Router screens and navigation
-  /(tabs)           # Tab-based navigation screens (Home, Letters, Businesses, Favorites)
+  /(tabs)           # Tab-based navigation screens (Home, Categories, Favorites)
   /letter           # Letter-specific screens
-  /idea             # Idea detail screen
+  /idea             # Idea detail screens (date, gift, etc.)
   /business         # Business detail screen
+  /product          # Product detail screen
 /assets             # Images, fonts, static resources
 /components         # Reusable UI components
   /ui               # Basic UI components
   AlphabetGrid.tsx  # Grid of A-Z letters
-  IdeaCard.tsx      # Card component for date ideas
+  IdeaCard.tsx      # Card component for various idea types
   BusinessCard.tsx  # Card component for businesses
+  ProductCard.tsx   # Card component for products
 /context            # React Context for state management
-  DateIdeasContext.tsx # Context for managing date ideas and favorites
+  IdeasContext.tsx  # Context for managing all idea types and favorites
 /data               # Local data
   dateIdeas.ts      # Date ideas dataset
+  giftIdeas.ts      # Gift ideas dataset
   businesses.ts     # Business data related to date ideas
+  products.ts       # Product data related to gift ideas with affiliate links
 /constants          # App constants, themes, etc.
 /hooks              # Custom React hooks
+/services           # Services for affiliate link tracking
 ```

 ### Key Components
-- **AlphabetGrid**: Grid of A-Z letters on the home screen
+- **AlphabetGrid**: Grid of A-Z letters on category screens
-- **IdeaCard**: Card component for each date idea
+- **IdeaCard**: Card component for each idea (date, gift, etc.)
 - **BusinessCard**: Card component for each business
+- **ProductCard**: Card component for each product with affiliate link
-- **DateIdeasContext**: Context provider for state management
+- **IdeasContext**: Context provider for state management of all idea types

 ## Technical Requirements